hughcross/phylo_rtd_tut/docs/source/metagenomics.rst

 We have provided some tools and guidelines to help users access NEON metagenomic data on the JGI and NMDC data portals.

-Accessing NEON samples on the JGI IMG data portal
+NEON samples on the JGI IMG data portal
 -------------------------------------------------

 NEON metagenome database
 ^^^^^^^^^^^^^^^^^^^^^^^^

 A table (``neon.metaDB``) has been added to the phyloNEON package that contains over 1,800 NEON metagenome samples that are on the JGI IMG data portal.
-This includes legacy data as well as all samples that are part of the `JGI CSP award <https://www.neonscience.org/impact/observatory-blog/update-changing-neon-microbial-data>`__ (ref), which covers deep sequencing and analysis by JGI of all NEON metagenome samples collected in 2023 and 2024.
-Included in the table are several fields with JGI metadata and statistics for each sample, such as *Sequencing Method*, **GenomeSize**, **GeneCount**, and number of bins (*metaBATbinCount*).
-Also included are some NEON variables such as *siteID* and *collectDate*, as well as multiple environmental terms assigned to each sample according to ENVO specifications (e.g. *Ecosystem Category*, `Ecosystem Type`, `Specific Ecosystem`).
-The table also has reference codes for the Genome Online Database (GOLD), including `GOLD Analysis Project ID` and `GOLD Study ID`; and the taxon OID (`imgGenomeID`) that allows accessing the sample on the JGI IMG data portal.
+This includes legacy data as well as all samples that are part of the `JGI CSP award <https://www.neonscience.org/impact/observatory-blog/update-changing-neon-microbial-data>`__, which covers deep sequencing and analysis by JGI of all NEON metagenome samples collected in 2023 and 2024.
+Included in the table are several fields with JGI metadata and statistics for each sample, such as **Sequencing Method**, **GenomeSize**, **GeneCount**, and number of bins (**metaBATbinCount**).
+Also included are some NEON variables such as **siteID** and **collectDate**, as well as multiple environmental terms assigned to each sample according to ENVO specifications (e.g. **Ecosystem Category**, **Ecosystem Type**, **Specific Ecosystem**).
+The table also has reference codes for the Genome Online Database (GOLD), including **GOLD Analysis Project ID** and **GOLD Study ID**; and the taxon OID (**imgGenomeOID**) that allows accessing the sample on the JGI IMG data portal.

 This table is available when you load the package: